gardiens/NLP_CS/README.md

 - Using special tokens [T]...[/T] to emphasize the target term in context instead of the offset, which did not improve our accuracy
 - Dynamic retrieval of few-shot examples using semantic similarity via BERT embeddings.
 We embedded the entire train set during training, and then compute the similiraty between the test instance and the train set to retrieve the 3 most similar.
 We include these 3 examples in our few-shots prompt.
 Embedding-based dynamic retrieval was promising but increased latency (it took 3 minutes to embed the train set and it also increased inference time due to the retrieval computation) and complexity without consistent accuracy gains.

-Ultimately, we reverted to a **lightweight prompt ensemble** approach with minimal instructions and curated one-shot examples to balance performance and inference speed.